Telus outages and service status in Richmond, British Columbia

 Live Outage Map Near Richmond, British Columbia

-The most recent Telus outage reports came from the following cities: Vancouver, North Vancouver, Burnaby, New Westminster, and Richmond.
+The most recent Telus outage reports came from the following cities: Vancouver, North Vancouver, Burnaby, and New Westminster.

 | City | Problem Type | Report Time |